kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 >
 >
 > This goes to show that the functions of the confessor are most important and
 > that a skilled confessor is an invaluable member of any Phalanx.
-The j ob is
+The job is
 > not one that can be confided to the first comer, as it is in civilization ; it
 > requires the greatest degree of tact, human understanding, and familiarity
 > with local circumstances.
 Women will excel more than men in this sort of work,